 Published by Fundación José Manuel Lara/Planeta, 2017 (2nd edition, 2018), 176 pages

 Águeda has just turned thirty, she’s eight months pregnant, and lives alone in a flat furnished with cardboard boxes.
 She is missing one eye.
 She has a perfect boyfriend, and a father she hasn’t spoken to for years.
-Her life is monotonous: she works a night shift, sleeps a little, talks less, and bottles up her rage as best she can.
+Her life is monotonous: she works a night shift, sleeps little, talks less, and bottles up her rage as best she can.
 But this routine will be shattered when she receives a phone call.
 In the novel’s very first sentence, Águeda declares that she is going to kill her father.
 She isn’t going to wait until she’s given birth, and nor will she ask for anyone’s help.
 She’s going to do it alone, and she’s going to do it now.

 In 2017, he was selected to participate in the CELA Programme (Connecting Emerging Literary Artists), a European Union project to promote some of the continent’s most exciting new writers, and under its auspices he has attended the Pisa Book Festival, the Hay Festival Segovia and BookFest Bucharest to publicize his work.
 Osa’s first novel, Morderás el polvo, won the 36th Felipe Trigo Prize for Fiction, and was shortlisted for the 2017 Nadal Prize, one of Spain’s most prestigious literary awards.

 Style and benchmark texts

-Morderás el polvo is a contemporary novel that draws on a literary tradition that goes all the way back to Ancient Greece, offering a 21st-century take on myths such as the parricide of Oedipus or the return of Odysseus.
+Morderás el polvo is a contemporary novel which draws on a literary tradition that stretches all the way back to Ancient Greece, offering a 21st-century take on myths such as the parricide of Oedipus or the return of Odysseus.
 The setting – Don Quixote’s La Mancha – provides a dusty small-town aesthetic with hints of the American western or Juan Rulfo’s Mexican classic Pedro Páramo, but Morderás el polvo combines this with the narrative drive of a psychological thriller.

 “The contrast between the story’s setting and the manner in which Roberto Osa tells it is a deliberate choice.
 His use of language is highly visual, rapid, brutally direct, shorn of the slightest hint of ornamentation.”
-Carmen Bachiller. eldiario.es

 “A powerful image runs through Morderás el polvo, the narrative debut of TV scriptwriter Roberto Osa: the rotund figure of the story’s protagonist, Águeda.
 She is eight months pregnant, is missing her left eye and, despite the fact that she is soon to give birth, appears more concerned with death than with life as she returns to her roots to settle a score with the past, determined to kill her father.”

 “Morderás el polvo is a harrowing tale from start to finish.
 A story of violence between father and daughter that takes us to the very darkest corners of the human condition.
 A solid narrative voice, with a powerful rhythm, which has the capacity to hypnotize the reader from start to finish.”